dymynyc/acidlisp/README.md

 ### uniquify

-convert variables so that no names are used twice. this makes later passes easier.
+convert variables so that no names are used twice. this makes later passes easier. unique variable names should not change any behavior, it should behave and type exacty the same.

 ### eval